-C. COMMUNITY WELLBEING Goal: Foster a more healthy, supportive, livable, and inclusive New Albany for all community members.
-FRAME C1.
-Foster an inclusive and welcoming sense of community.
-Partner with community groups and organizations to encourage more HNA, NACF, library a. culturally diverse community programs and events.
-Seek and encourage diverse representation on city boards, commissions, b.
-SOAR and committees.
-Create a Diversity, Equity, and Inclusion Committee comprised of a diverse c. representation of residents to serve as a liaison between community members and the city and promote ongoing outreach. d.
-Implement cultural competency training for city employees.
-Conduct regular outreach with organizations and groups that have a focus SOAR e. on diversity.
-Consider the application of recommendations from the Autism Planning OSU Knowlton f. and Design Guidelines 1.0, with a focus on the Village Center and public School spaces. a.
-Utilize new forms of media to promote city initiatives and events.
-Promote education about current land use planning and development b. topics throughout the community to maintain New Albany's community of NACF, schools choice image.
-Develop a consistent communication strategy with each homeowners c. association (HOA) that includes notifications of nearby development HOAs applications and projects.
-Host Community Dialogues between key city leaders and the public on a d.
-City council regular basis. a.
-Support and promote mental health services and awareness.
-HNA Institute mental health first aid training for all first responders and b.
-NAPLSD, HNA encourage other community partners to train employees.
-HNA, library, c.
-Continue to explore free and accessible programming.
-McCoy Center Support and promote activities for seniors, couples, families, teens, and HNA, library, d. young adults within the community.
-McCoy Center NAPLSD, LHSD, e.
-Work with the school district(s) to coordinate area-wide support services.
-JMSD C4.
-Support community initiatives that enhance the community's well-being and happiness.
-Explore the creation of a position at the City of New Albany to facilitate a. community relations and programming.
-Work with community organizations to develop a volunteering hub/ Community b. matching service to centralize volunteer opportunities. organizations Develop a youth volunteer program to utilize young adults as volunteers at c. events and in parks and facilities.
-Continue to build on the Healthy New Albany initiatives and other d.
-HNA partnerships with the community.
-Support the creation of opportunities and focused efforts to meet e. neighbors and build community.
+Goal: Foster a more healthy, supportive, livable, and inclusive New Albany for all community members.

+RECOMMENDATIONS TIME FRAME POTENTIAL PARTNERS C1 Foster an inclusive and welcoming sense of community. a.
+Partner with community groups and organizations to encourage more culturally diverse community programs and events. ••• HNA, NACF, library b.
+Seek and encourage diverse representation on city boards, commissions, and committees. ••• SOAR C. Create a Diversity, Equity, and Inclusion Committee comprised of a diverse representation of residents to serve as a liaison between community members and the city and promote ongoing outreach. ••• d.
+Implement cultural competency training for city employees. ••• е.
+Conduct regular outreach with organizations and groups that have a focus on diversity.
+SOAR f.
+Consider the application of recommendations from the Autism Planning and Design Guidelines 1.0 , with a focus on the Village Center and public spaces. ••• OSU Knowlton School C2 .
+Continue open city communication with the public. а.
+Utilize new forms of media to promote city initiatives and events. ••• b.
+Promote education about current land use planning and development topics throughout the community to maintain New Albany's community of choice image. ••• NACF, schools C. Develop a consistent communication strategy with each homeowners association (HOA) that includes notifications of nearby development applications and projects. ••• HOAs d.
+Host Community Dialogues between key city leaders and the public on a regular basis. ••• City council C 3 Encourage programming to support the needs of all residents. a.
+Support and promote mental health services and awareness. ••• HNA b.
+Institute mental health first aid training for all first responders and encourage other community partners to train employees. ••• NAPLSD, HNA c.
+Continue to explore free and accessible programming. ••• HNA, library, McCoy Center d.
+Support and promote activities for seniors, couples, families, teens, and young adults within the community. ••• HNA, library, McCoy Center e.
+Work with the school district(s) to coordinate area-wide support services. ••• NAPLSD, LHSD, JMSD .
+Support community initiatives that enhance the community's wel opiness. l-being a nd a.
+Explore the creation of a position at the City of New Albany to facilitate community relations and programming. ••• b.
+Work with community organizations to develop a volunteering hub/matching service to centralize volunteer opportunities. ••• Community organizations c.
+Develop a youth volunteer program to utilize young adults as volunteers at events and in parks and facilities. ••• d.
+Continue to build on the Healthy New Albany initiatives and other partnerships with the community.
+HNA e.
+Support the creation of opportunities and focused efforts to meet neighbors and build community. •••